Hidde-Heijnen/mlmi-vault/010 - Classes/MLMI1/Notebook/Exercises/Radioactive.md

 **To find the posterior distribution $p(d|y)$:**

 Since we our likelihood is a normal distribution, and our prior is as well, we know that our posterior will also be a normal distribution.
 This is because this is a [[Conjugate priors|Conjugate prior combination]]
+	This is why we can ignore the normalisation constants, since we know that if we figure out the mean and the variance, we can then just create the normalisation constant from there.
+This saves us from doing hard integrals.

 **Step 1: Write the Unnormalised Posterior**
 Using Bayes' theorem (up to a proportionality constant since we can absorb constants into normalisation):
 $$
 p(d|y) \propto p(y|d, \sigma_y^2) \times p(d)
 $$
+	 We call $p(y|d)$ the likelihood of $d$, since y is fixed and we see it as a function of $d$

 Substitute the expressions for $p(y|d, \sigma_y^2)$ and $p(d)$:
 $$